kthrob/Llamy/README.md

 A [fish shell](https://fishshell.com/) function for **macOS Apple Silicon** that spins up a full local AI stack — [Ollama](https://ollama.com) + [Open WebUI](https://docs.openwebui.com/) — in the background with a single command, opens the UI in your browser, and leaves your terminal free.

 Everything runs on your machine.
-No API keys.
-No data leaving your Mac.
+Models are fully local.
+The optional ElevenLabs TTS integration is the only feature that calls an external API.

 ---